giorgioPirro/tictactoe/checklist.md

 [ ] - Add tests for Utils functions?
-[ ] - Annotate all private (not exposed) functions by prepending _ to their name [ ] - Better language for creating boards in helpers (something more graphical)
+[ ] - Annotate all private (not exposed) functions by prepending _ to their name [ ] - Better language for creating boards in helpers (something more graphical) [ ] - Separate Board into Board and Main?